bxbrenden/t9text/README.md

 print(buttons)  # prints "1-210-94-27463"
 ```

-- Given a string of 10 or fewer digits, display all possible T9 "words", e.g.:
+- Given a string of digits, display all possible T9 "words", e.g.:
 ```python
 from t9text import t9
 digits = "2332" #can also be `int` such as 2332